Dimowner/AudioRecorder/README.md

 # Audio Recorder
 <p>Audio Recorder application</p>
 <p>This application shows how small can be Android app.
-Apk file about ~100kb size</p>
+Apk file about ~350kb size.</p>
+<p>About 190kb takes RecyclerView and about 100kb takes Fabric.io analytics.
+Rest 60kb app source code.</p>
+<p>Apk size can be optimized to 60-100kb if replace RecyclerView by ListView and remove Fabric.io analytics.</p>

 ### License